 Have you ever wanted to bring your spouse, child or friend along on a hunt and give them a chance to try hunting?
 Starting this fall, it will be easy to have them join you on your next trip.

-You can begin signing up for this program on Aug.
-7, 2014.
 To get started, the trial hunter must:

 The authorization number is valid for three years, but the trial hunter can choose to take Hunter Education at any time during that three-year period.